Originally published Nov 25, 2020

 Canada Recovery Caregiving Benefit (CRCB) gives $500 for each 1-week period to employed and self-employed individuals who are unable to work because they must care for their child under 12 years old or a family member who needs supervised care.

-Lockdown support subsidy is a top-up to the new CERS program.
+Lockdown support subsidy is a top-up to the CERS program.
 Organizations affected by a public health lockdown may be eligible for a 25% lockdown support subsidy.

 Large Employer Emergency Financing Facility (LEEFF) provides bridge financing to Canada’s largest employers.

 Highly Affected Sectors Credit Availability Program (HASCAP) offers 100% government-guaranteed financing for heavily impacted businesses and provide low-interest loans of up to $1 million over extended terms, up to ten years.
+Available until the end of 2021.

 Near-term credit and various funding increases for farmers and the agri-food sector in the form of enhanced lending capacity for Farm Credit Canada and an AgriRecovery fund.